 Louise Copeman is a Marine Ecologist with the Alaska Fisheries Science Center's Fisheries Behavioral Ecology Program at the Hatfield Marine Science Center (HMSC) in Newport, Oregon.
 Louise completed a BSc in Biology, a MSc in Aquaculture and a PhD in Marine Ecology at Memorial University of Newfoundland in eastern Canada.
-In 2011, Louise started the Marine Lipids Ecology Laboratory in Newport Oregon where she has established collaborations with many NOAA scientists as Research Faculty (2013-2020) at Oregon State University (CEOAS & CIMRS, OSU).
+In 2011, Louise started the Marine Lipids Ecology Laboratory in Newport, Oregon.
+Here, she has established collaborations with many NOAA scientists as Research Faculty (2013-2020) at Oregon State University (CEOAS & CIMRS, OSU).

-Louise’s current NOAA research resided at the interface of marine ecology and marine chemistry and is focused on informing issues of fisheries conservation, food web ecology and aquaculture development.
+Louise’s current NOAA research resides at the interface of marine ecology and marine chemistry and focuses on informing issues of fisheries conservation, food web ecology and aquaculture development.
 Louise’s collaborative research projects have included the effects of temperature, oxygen, oil contamination and pH on lipid/ fatty acid allocation, growth and development in early life stages of marine organisms.

 - Trophic dynamics in Arctic food webs (NPRB-funded Arctic IERP upper and lower trophic levels)

 - Physiological effects of oil on Arctic cod and herring

 - Ocean acidification impacts on energy storage in Alaskan groundfish

 - Thermal effects on the physiology of Alaskan/Arctic gadids

 - Developing condition metrics for Bering Sea snow and Tanner crabs.